NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 .. _findintrinsics:

-Solving For Intrinsic Camera Parameters
+Solving for intrinsic camera parameters
 ---------------------------------------

 If nothing is known about the intrinsic camera parameters, it may be